yuhko-msft/microsoft-graph-docs/concepts/device-relay-concept-overview.md

 ### Augment the experience

-Create a companion experience for your app on another of the user’s devices.
+Create a companion experience for your app on another of the user's devices.
 For example, the app could include UX to launch itself on other devices.
 In a game, the user could launch the app to a device with a larger screen (for example, from a PC to an Xbox).
 The Xbox could present a full view of the game (a first-person view), while the device with the smaller screen could present a different view with additional context (a top-level view of the game level showing the player and opponents' locations).

 ### Enrich the experience